-Ruby is the July birthstone, and it’s one of the most coveted and beautiful of gems.
+Ruby is the July birthstone, and it’s one of the most coveted and precious gems.
 The most valuable type of ruby is called the “pigeon’s blood” or “Burmese” ruby, a deep red with a hint of blue.

-Rubies are a variety of the mineral corundum, so they get their color from the element chromium.
-Here’s what you need to know about this beautiful gem so you can better choose one for yourself or a loved one who wants the July birthstone!
+Ruby gemstones are a variety of the mineral corundum, so they get their color from the element chromium.
+Here’s what you need to know about July’s birthstone so you can better choose one for yourself or a loved one who wants the iconic gem!

 History of Rubies

 Since the earliest eras of civilization, rubies have captivated humankind as treasures beyond price.
 Ancient texts from cultures across the globe pay homage to their rarity and allure.
 In centuries-old Sanskrit scripts, these crimson stones were honored with the title “ratnaraj,” or “king of precious gems,” elevating rubies to royalty among jewels.
 For millennia, their rich color and mystic energy have enthralled kings and commoners alike.
 To adorn oneself in ruby’s radiance was to tap into its legend, its lore, its power.
 For thousands of years, these peerless red gems have reigned, demanding reverence, sparking obsession – true heirlooms of antiquity.